LeSoviet/MDReader/README.md

 - **New Tab**: Ctrl+T or click the New Tab button
 - **Close Tab**: Ctrl+W
 - **Toggle Theme**: Click the Theme button or use the View menu

+On startup, MD Reader automatically creates an "Untitled" tab ready for you to start writing immediately.

 ## File Associations